denoland/deno/Roadmap.md

 #### I/O

 There will be two API layers for I/O:
-1. A low-level abstraction with (for sockets) non-blocking read/writes operating on FDs.
-(Yet unspecified - but probably very similar to the unix syscalls.)
+1. A low-level abstraction.
+For sockets this will mean non-blocking read/writes operating on FDs.

-2. A high-level API that will closely follow Go's I/O interfaces.
-The tentative intrefaces are outlined below:
 ```ts
 // The bytes read or written (n) during an I/O call and a boolean indicating
 // EOF.